Eastern NewtNotophthalmus viridescens

 Some people mistake the Eastern Newt for two different species because it has a complex life cycle that features two distinct forms.
 Although adults are aquatic, the species can go through a juvenile terrestrial phase (during this period they are called efts) and be found far from water.
 Once it reaches adulthood its body adapts to its new watery life by elongating, developing smoother skin, becoming counter-shaded (dark above and light below), and changing from a round to keel-shaped tail.

-In the eft stage the Eastern Newt's body is blaring orange, bright to dull red or brownish with lighter spots encircled by black.
-It has small black specks scattered along the sides and back, and a dry, granular skin.
-In the adult form it is olive green above with regularly spaced orange spots encircled by black on the back, and scattered small black specks along the back and sides.
+In the eft stage, the Eastern Newt's body is blaring orange, bright to dull red or brownish with lighter spots encircled by black.
+It has small black specks scattered along the sides and back, and dry, granular skin.
+In the adult form, it is olive green above with regularly spaced orange spots encircled by black on the back and scattered small black specks along the back and sides.

 Adults can survive on land if their water habitat dries up.